ML Execution

 - Use Case Impact: High-impact use cases may justify ZKML overhead for maximum security

-To configure and select the verification method for your inference, refer to our SolidML and Python SDK documentation.
+To configure and select the verification method for your inference, refer to our Python SDK documentation.

 When to Use PIPE